hikari-py/hikari/README.md

-**Note:** this API is still under active daily development, and is in a **pre-alpha** stage.
+**Note:** this API is still under active daily development, and is in a **alpha** stage.
 If you are looking to give feedback, or want to help us out, then feel free to join our [Discord server](https://discord.gg/Jx4cNGG) and chat to us.
 Any help is greatly appreciated, no matter what your experience level may be! :-)